xBourner/auto-dash/pages/configuration/layout.md

     "footer footer footer"
 ```

-A Dot (.) means the frid is empty.
+A dot (.) means the grid column is empty.
 Repeat the name of the grid to fill the columns.
 You can add/remove the colums.
 Change the code to this:

 ```